The balenaFin is a professional carrier board for the Raspberry Pi Compute Module.

 What do I need to get up and running?

-We offer the possibility to depopulate the board of certain components that don’t fit for a particular use case, given a minimum order quantity.
+We offer the option to depopulate the board of certain components that don’t fit for a particular use case, given a minimum order quantity.
 We don't currently have the ability to take custom hardware modifications or to add components.
-Please contact us at firstname.lastname@example.org to learn more.
+Please contact us at email@example.com and let us know your requirements to learn more.

-The availability of the balenaFin is guaranteed until January 2023.
+The availability of the balenaFin boards compatible with those sold today is guaranteed until 2024 at the earliest.